scalar-labs/scalar-terraform/README.md

 ## License

- Scalar DL orchestration tool is dual-licensed under both the Apache 2.0 License (found in the LICENSE file in the root directory) and a commercial license.
+ A set of modules and scripts in this repository are dual-licensed under both the Apache 2.0 License (found in the LICENSE file in the root directory) and a commercial license.
 You may select, at your option, one of the above-listed licenses.
-Regarding the commercial license, please contact us for more information.
+Regarding the commercial license, please [contact us](https://scalar-labs.com/contact_us/) for more information.